MARPOL (The International Convention for Prevention of Marine Pollution For Ships): The Ultimate Guide

 Related Read: What is Ship-to-Ship Transfer (STS) and Requirements to Carry Out the Same?

-Regulation 40 provides the scope of application for this chapter, and Regulation 41 lists down the rules on safety and environmental protection during the STS operation, followed by Regulation 42, which tells the notifications which need to be provided by the ship to port state and all the other parties involved in the operation.
+Regulation 40 provides the scope of application for this chapter, Regulation 41 lists the rules on safety and environmental protection during the STS operation, and Regulation 42 outlines the notifications that the ship must provide to the port state and all the other parties involved in the operation.

 Related Read: 7 Important Points For Safe Lightering Operations On Ships

-Chapter 9 details the special requirement for the use of carriage of oils in the Antarctica area with Regulation 43.
+Chapter 9 details the special requirement for shipping oil in the Antarctica area under Regulation 43.

-Chapter 10 deals with the Verification of compliance with the provision of this convention under Regulation 44 and 45, providing details of the application and the process for verification of compliance.
+Chapter 10 deals with the verification of compliance with the provisions of this convention under Regulations 44 and 45, providing details of the application and the process for verification of compliance.

-Chapter 11 lists the important requirement of the international code for ships operating in Polar waters under Regulations 46 and 47.
-Regulation 46 lists down the definition for this annexe, followed by Regulation 47 for the application and requirement for the ships sailing in polar waters.
+Chapter 11 lists the important requirements of the international code for ships operating in polar waters under Regulations 46 and 47.
+Regulation 46 defines this annexe, followed by Regulation 47, which outlines the application and requirements for ships sailing in polar waters.

 MARPOL Annex II

-Regulations for the control of pollution by Noxious Liquid Substance in bulk (April 1987).
+Regulations for the control of pollution by Noxious Liquid Substance in Bulk

-This Annex was adopted on the 6th of April 1987, which deals with controlling and preventing pollution due to6 Apriluid substances in bulk, intentionally or accidentally.
-It comprises ten chapters which together contain 22 Regulations.
+This Annex, adopted on April 6, 1987, deals with controlling and preventing pollution due to 6 Apriluid substances in bulk, intentionally or accidentally.
+It comprises ten chapters, which together contain 22 Regulations.

 Noxious Liquid Substance